BryanSchuetz/dai/_members/elizabeth-nelson.md

 date: 2016-01-21 22:18:43.395000000 Z
 layout: leaders
 image: "/assets/images/leaders/thumbnails/elizabeth-nelson.jpg"
-summary: Betsey, the chair of DAI’s Board of Directors, is an advisor and corporate director for high-growth companies in the software, digital media, technology and Internet markets.
+summary: Betsey, the chair of DAI’s Board of Managers, is an advisor and corporate director for high-growth companies in the software, digital media, technology and Internet markets.
 sort-order: 5